ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/encryption-sensitivity-labels.md

 A sensitivity label that lets users assign permissions can be applied to content only manually by users; it can't be auto-applied or used as a recommended label.

 > [!NOTE]
 > Letting users assign permissions requires an Azure Information Protection subscription.
-To use this feature, you must download and install the [Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/install-unifiedlabelingclient-app).
-We're working on native support for this feature in Office apps, so that it won't require the Azure Information Protection client.
+To use this feature in Word, PowerPoint, and Excel, you must download and install the [Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/install-unifiedlabelingclient-app).
+We're working on native support for this feature in these Office apps, so that they won't require the Azure Information Protection client.
 Also, the client runs only on Windows, so this feature is not yet supported on Mac, iOS, Android, or Office for the web.

 ![Encryption settings for user defined permissions](media/sensitivity-encryption-settings-for-user-defined-permissions.png)